Guided sequential ABC schemes for intractable Bayesian models: Sequential ABC schemes

 \section{Sequential ABC schemes}

-Throughout this section, we summarise the key features of two of the most important sequential ABC algorithms, i.e. SIS-ABC and SMC-ABC, since they are at the core of our novel contributions.
+Throughout this section, we summarize the key features of two of the most important sequential ABC algorithms, i.e. SIS-ABC and SMC-ABC, since they are at the core of our novel contributions.